isabella232/devo-ps.github.io/README.md

-This is the public facing website for [devo.ps](http://devo.ps), a simple way to manage complex infrastructure with Git.
+This is the public facing website for [devo.ps](http://devo.ps).

 ## Install

-1. `npm install`
-1. `bower install`
+    npm install
+    bower install

+## Run

+    gulp development --port 4000

+## Build

+This will build the static version of the site in `_site/`:

+    make build